danieltannn/ITP_24/CompositeMode/LibComposite/setup.md

    ```

    ### 1.4 Notes
-   MAC address can be anything as long as first byte of the address is even
+   The MAC address can be set to anything as long as first byte of the address is an even number
-   As for IP address, you can pick any two IP address from the reserved private networks range (One for the Pi, One for the HOST PC)
+   As for the IP addresses, you can pick any two IP address from the reserved private network range (One for the Pi, One for the HOST PC)

-   ### 1.5 Advance configuration: Removing the need to manually install RNDIS driver
+   ### 1.5 Advanced configuration: Removing the need to manually install RNDIS driver
    Tricking Windows 10 into auto installing RNDIS driver for a composite gadget so we do not have to manually update its driver.

    To achieve this:
    - Set up an RNDIS gadget using a VID/PID of a known good device that is compatible with composite RNDIS and setting bDeviceClass and bDeviceSubClass to 0x02 for a valid gadget.
    - Set up the "os_desc" node with Windows.
-   - Link only the RNDIS function to the config (ethernet gadget mode), attach the USB gadget to the device and allow for Windows to detect and install drivers.
+   - Link only the RNDIS function to the config (ethernet gadget mode), attach the USB gadget to the device and allows Windows to detect and install drivers.
    - Detach the USB gadget to link the rest of my functions such as HID gadget.
    - Setting the bDeviceClass back to 0x00.
-Forces Windows to use device information in the descriptors and preventing assumption of a particular class.
+Forces Windows to use device information in the descriptors and prevents assumption of a particular class.
    - Reattach the USB gadget

    The complete example can be seen on bash script: **composite_gadget_autoRNDIS.sh**